 Watch Now: Essential Things to Do in Brooklyn

-DUMBO, a once industrial neighborhood turned trendy arty hot spot, has spectacular views of Manhattan and New York's beautiful bridges, including the Brooklyn Bridge.
+DUMBO, a once-industrial neighborhood turned trendy artsy hot spot, has spectacular views of Manhattan and New York's beautiful bridges, including the Brooklyn Bridge.
 It's the first neighborhood in Brooklyn you'll find after walking the Brooklyn Bridge.
 It's a combination of old warehouses, interesting shops and restaurants, and pricey high-rise apartments.
 You can find art galleries and occasionally big neighborhood art shows here.
-And DUMBO is home to the famous pizzeria Grimaldi's, as well as Jacques Torres chocolate shop, St. Ann's Warehouse (which hosts edgy theatrical performances) and numerous other arty venues.
+And DUMBO is home to the famous pizzeria Grimaldi's, as well as Jacques Torres chocolate shop, St. Ann's Warehouse (which hosts edgy theatrical performances), and numerous other artsy venues.

 The Brooklyn Bridge connects two great New York City boroughs, Manhattan and Brooklyn, and you can walk it, drive it, bike it, or just admire it from afar from multiple vantage points around the city.

 One way or the other, the Brooklyn Bridge is a must-see when traveling to Brooklyn.
 In fact, it's not just an enjoyable experience for tourists, many born-and-bred New Yorkers find themselves still charmed by the bridge.

 There's even a dedicated pedestrian walkway on the Brooklyn Bridge, above the roaring car traffic, so it's a wonderful stroll.
 If you're allotting a specific amount of time for the walk, here's a breakdown of how long it takes to walk across the Brooklyn Bridge.